esper-io/dev-docs/docs/home/console.md

 #### 2\.
 Security summary

-The **Security summary** panel provides a snapshot of security status of all your deployed devices, with the number of devices in each of four possible statues: high risk, medium risk, low risk, or no risk.
+The **Security summary** panel provides a snapshot of the security status of all your deployed devices, with four possible statuses available for a device: High risk, medium risk, low risk, or no risk.
 Clicking on one of these statuses will take you to the [Device Dashboard](./console.md#devices) section, filtered to show you the devices in the risk category indicated.

 #### 3\.
 Where are your devices?